habitat-sh/habitat/components/docs-chef-io/content/habitat/get_started.md

 Now that the Node.js app is under management by the Chef Habitat Builder, you can update the service from Habitat Builder.

-1. From a local terminal, enter the Habitat Studio:
+1. From a local terminal, enter the Habitat Studio.

    ```bash
    hab studio enter
    ```

-1. Verify that a service is not running in the Studio:
+1. Verify that a service is not running in the Studio.

    ```bash
    hab svc status